 Homeowners can take some simple steps to help prevent drain clogs and backups from occurring.
 You can use techniques to care for less severe blockages at home without calling professionals.

-Regular drain maintenance is also key - clearing out hair and debris from drains weekly using a drain snake or plunger can remove buildup before it becomes problematic.
+Regular drain maintenance is also vital - clearing hair and debris from drains weekly using a drain snake, or plunger can remove build-up before it becomes problematic.

 Consider installing strainers in all drains to catch solids before they go down.
-Pouring 1/2 cup baking soda followed by 1/2 cup of white vinegar down each drain monthly can help cut through grease and soap scum buildup.
+Pouring 1/2 cup baking soda followed by 1/2 cup of white vinegar down each drain monthly can help cut through grease and soap scum build-up.
 Avoid putting food scraps, grease, oils, diapers or heavy objects like mashed potatoes down the drain.
 Use the trash for solid waste disposal instead.

 Consider using drain covers where applicable to keep larger objects from entering pipes.
 Inspect exterior drains and vents regularly for signs of roots, cracks or corrosion.
-Proper venting of the drainage system is important for airflow and flow speeds.
+Proper venting of the drainage system is essential for airflow and flow speeds.
 Staying on top of regular maintenance and cleaning minimises the risk of costly drain blockage issues in the long run.

 Clearing the Path to a Healthy Home

 Contact the experts at Fixed Today for camera inspections, drain cleaning and plumbing repairs.
-We’ll get your drains flowing freely again to prevent further costly damage and health hazards.
+We?ll get your drains flowing freely again to prevent further costly damage and health hazards.